6 Thyroid Patterns That Won’t Show Up On Standard Lab Tests

 - Hypothyroidism caused by decreased TBG

 This is the mirror image of the pattern above.
-When TBG levels are low, levels of free thyroid hormone will be high.
+When TBG levels are low, levels of free thyroid hormone (free T3 or Free T4) will be high.
 You might think this would cause hyperthyroid symptoms.
 But too much free thyroid hormone in the bloodstream causes the cells to develop resistance to it.
 So, even though there’s more than enough thyroid hormone, the cells can’t use it and you’ll have hypothyroid – not hyperthyroid – symptoms.

-With this pattern, TSH and T4 will be normal.
-If tested, T3 will be high, and T3 uptake and TBG will be low.
+With this thyroid pattern, TSH and T4 will be normal.
+If tested, T3 will be high or high Normal, and T3 uptake and TBG will be low.

 Decreased TBG is caused by high testosterone levels.
 In women, it is commonly associated with PCOS and insulin resistance.
 Reversing insulin resistance and restoring blood sugar balance is the key to treating this pattern.

 In this thyroid pattern, both the thyroid and pituitary glands are functioning normally, but the hormones aren’t getting into the cells where they’re needed.
 This causes hypothyroid symptoms.

 Note that all lab test markers will be normal in this pattern, because we don’t have a way to test the function of cellular receptors directly.

 6. Hashimotos Thyroiditis-

 This is an autoimmune condition where your immune system is attacking the thryoid gland. unfortunately, No amount of synthroid, armour or any other thyroid replacement can undo this damage.
 Some of the warning signs that you may have Hashimotos includes heart palpitations, Hair loss, and weight gain.
 Those suffering with Hashimotos often have TSH levels that fluctuate from high to low.